 Processed foods and ultra-processed foods are different.
 Processed foods can include things like simple breads, nut butters and cheeses.
 Even with simple processed foods, there is a good chance that the manufacturer added oil, sugar or salt added to improve consistency and taste and prolong shelf life.
 They may been dried, crushed, roasted, boiled, frozen or pasteurized, stripping the food of some of its nutrients and fiber.

 Popular foods like chicken nuggets, frozen pizza or cookies are considered ultra-processed.
-And their packages usually list enriched white flour, hydrogenated oils, sugar, salt, artificial flavorings, artificial colorings, preservatives, stabilizers and emulsifiers as ingredients.
+Their packages usually list ingredients such as:

-Ultra-processed foods are convenient and usually more affordable than whole foods, which explains why 70 percent of supermarket food is either processed or ultra-processed.
-But these foods are often laden in added fat, sugar and salt.
+Ultra-processed foods are convenient and usually more affordable than whole foods, which explains why 70% of supermarket food is either processed or ultra-processed.
+These foods are often laden in added fat, sugar and salt.
 They lack nutrients and trigger inflammation.
 These issues exist even in ultra-processed foods marketed as healthy choices like breakfast cereals, granola/protein bars and sports drinks.